Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Problem Formulation

 \subsection{Application example: physical layer resource allocation}

 The minimizations in (\ref{eq:s3ra}) and (\ref{eq:s3ra_inf}) can be applied to a variety of resource allocation problems in wireless (and, in principle, wireline) communication systems.
-As an example, we consider a setup similar to the one proposed in \cite{rebal}, where several remote sensing platforms communicate their observations to a data fusion center a shared wireless medium.
+By choosing the weights $\alpha_i$ in (\ref{eq:s3ra_inf}) appropriately, we can design a data compression scheme that seeks to minimize the number of physical layer resources required to achieve the required estimator performance at the fusion center.
+As an example, we consider a setup similar to the one proposed in \citen{rebal}, where several remote sensing platforms communicate their observations to a data fusion center over a shared wireless medium.
 We present a simple example to conclude this section.